Country information for Bulgaria - Legislation and policy

 - Ordinance on Inclusive Education

 - National Development Programme: Bulgaria 2030.

 The normative regulation of integrated education began with the amendments to the Public Education Act in 2002.

 Public Education Act

-In 2002, changes in the law regulated the integrated training of children and pupils with special educational needs (SEN) in pre-schools, general education schools and vocational schools (source: Eurydice, 2013a).
+In 2002, changes in the law regulated integrated training for learners with special educational needs (SEN) in pre-schools, general education schools and vocational schools.

 Rules for the Public Education Act Enforcement